KnYaZ-95/vsphere_vm_deploy_for_kubernetes/README.md

 ```bash
 git clone https://github.com/KnYaZ-95/vsphere_vm_deploy_for_kubernetes.git && cd vsphere_vm_deploy_for_kubernetes
 ```
 3. Create your own file `terraform.tfvars`.
 Refer to [terraform.tfvars.example](./terraform.tfvars.example) file.
-The number of pools must be equal to the number of networks, otherwise the script will not work
+The number of pools must be equal to the number of networks, otherwise the script will not work.
+Also you have to set the IP addresses of the control nodes and determine which address will be common for them (this is necessary for keepalived and haproxy)
 4. Check [cloud.config.yml.tpl](./cloud.config.yml.tpl).
 It designed for keepalived and haproxy installation
 4. Make sure the сd-rom in the [vm.tf](./vm.tf) is commented out
 ```HCL